J-DubApps/Blog/content/posts/Hello-Blueberry.md

   <img src="https://julianwest.me/Blog/posts/images/two-teslas.jpeg" alt="Alt text" width="300" height="65">
 </div>

-She'll be a 2018 long-range 100 kWh Model X.  <br />
+She'll be a blue 2018 long-range 100 kWh model, with the white interior.
+Blue and white is a slick combo, let me tell you.<br />

-Got the lifetime free Supercharging promo (free long-distance drives, for the life of the car), and even though I am dubious about <a href="https://www.tesla.com/support/autopilot">FSD</a> I went ahead and sprang for that, too. <br />
+What made me jump, partially, was a promo Tesla is running that includes lifetime free Supercharging (free long-distance drives, for the life of the car).
+And even though I am dubious about <a href="https://www.tesla.com/support/autopilot">FSD</a> I went ahead and sprang for that, too. <br />